vedph/cadmus-graph/docs/mappings.md

 ## Sample

 As a sample, consider this historical events part.
-This contains any number of events, eventually with their place and/or time and directly related entities.
+This contains any number of events, eventually with their place and/or time, and directly-related entities.

-In this sample, we have two events representing the birth of Petrarch in 1304 at Arezzo from ser Petracco and Eletta Cangiani, and his death at Arquà in 1374.
+In this sample, we have two events representing the birth of Petrarch in 1304 at Arezzo, from ser Petracco and Eletta Cangiani, and his death at Arquà in 1374.

 ### Sample Data